alttch/roboger/README.md

 Note: Roboger database v2 is not compatible with v1.
 Please reinstall Roboger from scratch, for the existing resources use auto-deployment.

+Roboger can work with SQLite, MySQL and PostgreSQL, however SQLite is not recommended for production due to possible database locks.

 ## Docker/Kubernetes

 * Pre-built image available at https://hub.docker.com/r/altertech/roboger